 Do Fish need lights in the Aquarium?

-A Proper lighting condition is an essential thing for any aquarium fish to determine the day and night.
+Proper lighting condition is essential for aquarium fish to determine the day and night.
 Also, it is essential for the growth of your aquarium plants.
 But if there are enough natural lights in the daytime, it is not necessary to set up artificial lights in the aquarium.

-However, if your aquarium is in a basement or a place where there is no sufficient light, it’s recommended to use an appropriate aquarium light.
-Also, aquarium lights can be used to enhance the natural beauty of your aquarium.
+However, if your aquarium is in a basement or a place where there is no sufficient light, it’s recommended to use an appropriate light.
+Also, aquarium lights can be used to enhance the natural beauty of your fish tank.

 How to Select the Best Aquarium Light for your Fish Tank?

-When deciding a suitable aquarium light, there are several important factors to be considered.
+When deciding on a suitable aquarium light, there are several important factors to be considered.
 The first one is the tank setup.
-Different aquarium startups like freshwater, marine, planted tanks will need different lighting conditions.
+Different aquarium startups like freshwater, marine and planted tanks will need different lighting conditions.

 Nest the aquarium size.
-The required brightness level depends on the length and depth of the aquarium.
-Also, the required lighting level may depend on the lifestyle of your aquarium fish.
-Not matching the right light illuminance and color may cause stress to your fish.
+The required brightness level depends on the length and depth of the tank.
+Also, the required lighting level may depend on the lifestyle of your fish.
+Not matching the right light illuminance and color, may cause stress to your fish.

 - Fluorescent Lights